murdockfpv/murdockfpv.github.io/_posts/2021-01-24-Cloud-Research.md

 > Cloud ID: Altostratus.
 Time of photo: 4:41 PM (16 minutes after sunset)

 This is the same Altostratus cloud, 5 minutes later.
 As you can see, timing was key.
 Clouds at this altitude peak at a very specific time.
+Low clouds like this will light up after sunset - after the sun is below the horizon - because the sun shines through the atmosphere at a tangent, and lights these clouds up from below.
+As light travels through the atmosphere, blue light is scattered, and red light remains and continues straight.
+This is why the air in sky is blue, and why clouds at sunset can be red.

 ___